 Protect Yourself from WannaCry

-The most important thing to do is to patch your Windows machines and servers against Eternal Blue exploit (MS17-010) if you have not done it yet.
+The most important thing to do is to patch your Windows machines, and servers against Eternal Blue exploit (MS17-010) if you have not done it yet.

-In order to safeguard against such ransomware infection, you should always be suspicious of uninvited documents sent an email and should never click on links inside those documents unless verifying the source.
+To safeguard against such ransomware infection, you should always be suspicious of uninvited documents sent an email and should never click on links inside those documents unless verifying the source.

 To maintain a tight grip on all your important files and documents, keep a good backup routine in place that makes their copies to an external storage device that is not always connected to your PC.

-And always a make sure that you run an active anti-virus security suite of tools on your system, and most importantly, always browse the Internet safely.
+And always make sure that you run an active anti-virus security suite of tools on your system, and most importantly, always browse the Internet safely.